Craigryy/Assemble-0.1.0/README.md

 ![WhatsApp Image 2022-12-27 at 17 01 20](https://user-images.githubusercontent.com/116971272/209692029-de0aad6d-b3e7-4df1-a728-5da726c35752.jpg)
 # assemble
-a command line tool for a folder application
+a command line tool to assemble your files into your folders

 # Configuration
 assemble-cli stores the sqlite database in -/.notebook/directionary by default.